2015–16 FC Basel season: Europa League

 Beating Athletic Bilbao in the quarter-final and Shakhtar Donetsk in the semi-final, Sevilla advanced to the Europa League final.
-The final was played in the sold-out St. Jakob-Park in Basel with an attendance of 38,500 spectators on 18 May 2016 and Sevilla beat Liverpool 3-1, to win the competition.
+The final was played in the sold-out St. Jakob-Park in Basel with an attendance of 38,500 spectators on 18 May 2016 and Sevilla beat Liverpool 3–1, to win the competition.
 It was a dream for the club and the fans, as they made it three Europa League victories in succession.

-From the FCB's point of view, after being group winners and beating Saint-Étienne in the round of 32, advancing to the round of 16 was very positive.
-After a goalless draw in the first leg, FCB failed in the return leg against the defending cup holders Sevilla, losing disappointedly 3-0 in the away game at the Ramón Sánchez Pizjuán Stadium.
-It would have been a dream for the FCB to have reached the competition's final in its stadium, but then that's what the competition is about at this level, dreams.
-On the whole, the team's European campaign was a successful adventure and the club's aims had been achieved.
+Basel advanced to the round of 16 after winning their group and defeating Saint-Étienne in the round of 32.
+Following a 0-0 draw in the first leg, the club was eliminated by the defending champions Sevilla FC, after a 3-0 loss at the Ramón Sánchez Pizjuán Stadium.
+Although the competition's final was scheduled to be held at Basel's home stadium, St. Jakob-Park, the club's exit in the round of 16 concluded their European campaign for the season.

 Basel's goal scorers in the competition were: Birkir Bjarnason in 10 games, Breel Embolo in 8 games, Mohamed Elneny in 5 games, Marc Janko in 9 games, and Luca Zuffi in 10 games, each with 2 goals, and Jean-Paul Boëtius in 4 games, Michael Lang in 10 games, Walter Samuel in 6 games and Marek Suchý in 9 games, each with one goal.